 The EVT Toilet is a composting waterless toilet or rather a water-efficient toilet.
 As part of dry sanitation, the system does not use water to transport human faecal matter.
 On the contrary, they keep the human excreta or potential pollutants out of the underground water bodies and waterway system.
 Thereby acting as one of the best solutions to stop further degradation of the general environment.
-In common toilet area block of SSK, we use this technique to conserve the water.
+In common toilet area block of SSEK, we use this technique to conserve the water.

 2. Drip farming